pieroproietti/penguins-eggs/sourceforge/files/ISOS/alpine/README.md

 [AlpineLinux](https://alpinelinux.org/), Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox..

 * **egg-of-alpine-coliri** A experimental version from Alpine standard.
+Look on discussion[Way to Apline](https://github.com/pieroproietti/penguins-eggs/discussions/377).

 ![](https://alpinelinux.org/alpinelinux-logo.svg)

-* You can find more informations on this Linux distro at: [Body Linux](https://www.bodhilinux.com/).
+* You can find more informations on this Linux distro at: [AlpineLinux](https://alpinelinux.org/).

 ## More informations: